mathisfun2048/Gamepad/JOURNAL.md

 created at: 06-18-2025

-total time spent prepping: 17 hours (in one go!
+total time spent prepping: 26 hours (in ~~one~~ two go(s)!
 Undiagnosed ADHD!) (will increase expoentnially once I have it in front of me and I find ways to improve it)

 # June 8th
 ## 10AM -> 6 PM : planning (8 hours)